 Oct.
 1, 2019:

 DM Radio Cubic Meter is a full-scale QCD axion search that will probe QCD axion dark matter over 1.5 orders of magnitude of mass.
-It is a collaboration of groups at SLAC, Stanford, UC Berkeley, LBNL, MIT, UNC Chapel Hill, and Princeton university.
+It is a Consortium of SLAC, Stanford, UC Berkeley, LBNL, MIT, UNC Chapel Hill, and Princeton university.

 Dark Matter is a term for matter that fills the universe, but interacts primarily through gravity.
 In the 1930's, astronomers first realized that there must be a substantial amount of non-luminous matter holding galaxy clusters together; stars and interstellar gas alone could not explain the huge observed mass in most clusters.
 Since the 1930's, evidence for dark matter has streamed in from all areas of astrophysics and cosmology.
 Dark matter plays a role in explaining galaxy cluster masses, anomalous galaxy rotation curves, and the formation of structure in the universe.
 Dark matter appears to be necessary to hold the universe together, but despite its ubiquity, nobody has ever directly detected a dark matter particle, though numerous theoretical candidates have been proposed.